sudo-gao/cyberpatriot_windows/README.md

 2. **Answer all forensics questions** - Complete BEFORE making system changes
 3. **Document authorized users and admins** - Write down who should have access according to README
 4. **Document required services and other critical infastructure
+5. Don't forget about the network quiz on cisco because you will likely be done before Linux

 Go top to bottom unless you see something in the readme that indicates extra points for skipping.